THE LIZ LIBRARY PRESENTS: HISTORY SERIES

 BACK - HOME - NEXT

 One day he made friends with a history professor who sought his advice about an idea for writing historical fiction.
 He entered into a collaboration with the man, combining accurate history with the romantic fantasies of his own life and ancestry, and the more serious themes of government, religion, corruption, revenge, purpose, liberty, honor, justice, and brotherhood.
-The result was an epic series comprising the greatest adventure stories ever written.

 Alexandre Dumas, a boy from a "fatherless home."